wangd12rpi/FinLoRA/rebuttal/kedD.md

 ### Task similarity analysis

-We will compute cosine similarity between TF-IDF vectors of instruction texts and present the resulting matrix in the supplementary materials.
+We will compute cosine similarity between instruction texts and present the resulting matrix in the supplementary materials.
 This analysis will help confirm that tasks with higher textual similarity also support positive transfer.